LIVENlab/enbios/docs/Fundamentals.md

 def validate_definition(definition: T)
 ```

 This is the first validator to be called.
-Validates the whole adapter definition, which is the whole dictionary (parse as enbios.models.models.AdapterModel)
+Validates the whole adapter/aggregator definition, which is the whole

+dictionary (parse as enbios.models.models.AdapterModel)

 **Arguments**:

-- `definition`: the whole adapter definition (containing 'config' and 'methods')
+- `definition`: the whole adapter/aggregator definition (containing 'config' and 'methods')

 #### validate\_config